Operation: Broken Feather: Production

+Release

+Broadcast

+"Operation: Broken Feather" was first aired in the United States on Fox on February 2, 2014.
 The episode followed New Girl as part of Super Bowl XLVIII lead-out programs.
 In its original American broadcast, "Operation: Broken Feather" was seen by an estimated 15.07 million household viewers and gained a 6.9/18 ratings share among adults aged 18–49, according to Nielsen Media Research.
-This was a 231% increase in viewership from the previous episode, which was watched by 4.55 million viewers with a 1.9/5 in the 18-49 demographics.
+This was a 231% increase in viewership from the previous episode, which was watched by 4.55 million viewers with a 1.9/5 in the 18–49 demographics.
 This means that 6.9 percent of all households with televisions watched the episode, while 18 percent of all households watching television at that time watched it.
-As of now, this is the most watched episode of the show.
 With these ratings, Brooklyn Nine-Nine was the third most watched show on FOX for the night, behind New Girl and Super Bowl XLVIII.
+"Operation: Broken Feather" is the highest viewed episode of the first season of Brooklyn Nine-Nine, followed by the series premier "Pilot".
+Additionally it is the highest rated episode of the series as a whole.